jmfurlott/opengl-network-model/README.md

 12/16/2012
 -Model working!
 Drawing successfully on phone.
+-Centered and in the middle. landscape all wrong
 -TODO: colors!
 -TODO: still buggy. seems to drawn wrong lines or disappears oddly. something with the buffer I am guessing